Salty-duck0/Salty-duck0/README.md

 - 🌍 Location: Delhi, India
 - 💼 Current Position: Passionate about Technical Content Writer and Open Source Contributor
-- 🎓 Education: Sophomore Student in Information Technology and Mathematics at Cluster Innovation Center,Delhi University
+- 🎓 Education: Sophomore Student in Information Technology and Mathematics at Cluster Innovation Center, Delhi University
-- 🌱 I'm currently learning: Deep Learning,Web development.
+- 🌱 I'm currently learning: Deep Learning and web development.

 - 👨‍💻 Most of my projects are available at [my portfolio]()